Crescentia (romance)

 Crescentia is an Early Middle High German language chivalric romance, included in the Kaiserchronik about 1150.
 Other versions appeared in the thirteenth and fourteenth centuries, in prose and verse.

-Numerous romances, such as Le Bone Florence of Rome, are classified as belonging to the "Crescentia cycle" because of the common plot; it is the oldest known variant of it.
+Numerous romances, such as Le Bone Florence of Rome, are classified as belonging to the "Crescentia cycle" because of the common plot; this is the oldest known variant of the tales.

 Romance

 Crescentia is approached by her brother-in-law, in her husband's absence, with offers of love.
 She tricks him into a tower imprisonment, but frees him out of joy at her husband's imminent return.
 He accuses her of adultery to his brother, and she is thrown in the Tiber by her husband and saved by St. Peter.
 She finds refuge in a court, where she rebuffs another lover, who frames for murder of her fosterling by a bloody dagger, and she is thrown in the water again.
 St. Peter grants her healing powers.
 Her persecutors, stricken by maladies, come to her; she cures them after a complete confession and retires to a convent.